 As I mentioned, CentOS has a longer release cycle; it also has a much longer support cycle.
 Ubuntu’s Long Term Support releases, which are released every two years, have a support life of 5 years.
 CentOS 6 was first released in 2010, has had 5 minor point releases, and will be supported until November 2020.
 If you value consistency and a long support cycle, CentOS is an excellent choice, especially now that it has officially become part of Red Hat.

-It might appear that I’m in favor of CentOS, but Ubuntu Server is also an excellent choice and can do everything that CentOS can.
-However, CentOS is the preferred distribution in the hosting industry, so if you want your server to be compatible with the majority of that industry, it’s the safe choice.
+I should explain.
+It might appear that I am in favor of CentOS.
+The truth is, Ubuntu Server is also an excellent choice and can do everything that CentOS can.

 CentOS may occasionally be behind the curve, but it’s also incredibly reliable.
 You might not get all the new bell and whistles, but you will enjoy support by the majority of the hosting industry.
 If compatibility, reliability, and stability are critical considerations, CentOS is the safe choice.

 That said, for Amazon’s EC2 platform, Ubuntu Server shows some serious power.
 So if you’re running something with EC2, go with Ubuntu.
 If you want a bleeding-edge distribution (and don’t mind a few bugs) go with Ubuntu.
 If your server footprint isn’t an issue, and you don’t mind not always having widespread support, go with Ubuntu.

 It all really comes down to personal preference – which system does your team want to use?
 That’s the question you should seek to answer more than anything.